 Let’s start with the question you may be asking yourself – is the firm I start with really that important?
-A staggering 70-80% of financial advisors will leave the industry by their fourth year.
-Fact.
+A report by Cerulli Associates states that the “rookie failure rate,” defined by them as advisors with 3 or fewer years in the role, hovers around 72%.

 With countless financial firms, it can be overwhelming to decide which is the best fit for you.
 In this article, you will learn how choosing the right financial firm directly impacts how successful you will be and what questions you should answer to select the right firm for you.